Brendan McKay (mathematician): Azzam Pasha quotation

 McKay also uncovered the original source of the Azzam Pasha quotation.
 The original source, an 11 October 1947 article in the Egyptian newspaper Akhbar al-Yom, was first referenced in an article by David Barnett and Efraim Karsh in the Fall 2011 issue of Middle East Quarterly without reference to McKay.
 Tom Segev responded in an op-ed in Haaretz that McKay had in fact been the original source of the material and had uploaded it to Wikipedia.
 McKay had notified the Wikipedia talk page of having found the original interview from which the quote was taken and later provided it to Barnett.
 According to Karsh, McKay was offered a co-author credit in the Middle East Quarterly article but he declined on the grounds of having a low opinion of the publication.

 Further

 He gave an invited talk at the International Congress of Mathematicians in 2010, on the topic of "Combinatorics".
-Notable students include Jeanette McLeod.